 Library & IT Help Desk

-If you're having problems using the Central Linux Service, get in touch with the Library and IT Help Desk.
+If you're having problems using the Central Linux Service, get in touch with the IT Support.

 |Service status||Live and supported service.|

 24/7 availability except for planned upgrades and maintenance.

 Teaching nodes are patched weekly on Tuesday, between 5am and 7am.
 They are rebooted as part of this process.